 One of the major complications is pre-eclampsia, a condition that is treatable if diagnosed correctly.
 But what if it is not properly detected due to the negligence of a doctor?

-If you need a Drexel Hill pre-eclampsia attorney, turn to the Weitz Firm so you will have a team of experts standing by your side.
+If you need a Drexel Hill pre-eclampsia attorney, turn to The Weitz Firm, LLC so you will have a team of experts standing by your side.

 Pre-eclampsia is a condition that is treatable, but very dangerous for mothers and their babies.
 Characterized by high-blood pressure (it happens even with mothers who have no history of high blood pressure), the symptoms include the following: